Psychology of Line, Shape, Colors, Textures, size, and Fit in Design

 Fit and Size

 In both fashion and design, fit and size impact how a piece is perceived and how it functions.
 But fit in clothing is very personal and is a state of the mind.
 We may like different fits at different stages of our lives, and we change in our understanding of fit and proportion as we age.
-Let's see some of its variations in fashion.

-In fashion, fits in clothing refer to how garments hug and cover your body, and it's proportion to your body size.
+Fits in clothing refer to how garments hug and cover your body, and it's proportion to your body size.
 There are several variations to cater to different styles, preferences, and body types.
 Here are some of the key fit types seen in fashion:

 Slim Fit Characteristics: Tailored closely to the body with narrow sleeves, a tapered waist, and fitted legs.